cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-3-users-security-firewall.md

 This step is optional, as the intended way to authenticate on the server is through SSH using `SSH Keys`, but you can create a password if you want to ask for one when using `sudo` or authenticating locally.

-Create a password for the `admin` user.
-A password for the `git` user is not necessary, as it will be authenticated using an `ssh key`.
+Create the password for the users:

 ```bash
 mkpasswd --method=SHA-512